Achint-Agrawal/azure-databases-docs/articles/cosmos-db/nosql/throughput-buckets.md

 ```

 > [!Note]
-> If bulk execution is enabled, a throughput bucket can't be assigned to an individual request using the RequestOptions.
+> If bulk execution is enabled, throughput bucket set at the request level is ignored and throughput bucket set at the client is utilized.

 ### Bucket behavior in Data Explorer